 Many people have been exposed to Egyptian, Greek, and Roman mythology, but knowledge of Native American mythology is not nearly as widespread.
 The idea of researching Native American mythology can seem very daunting, given how many different tribal histories and religions exist.
 Which is a shame, because Native American creatures of myth are just as interesting as their European and African counterparts.

 Fortunately, the work has been done for you.
-This list of 21 creepy creatures in Native American culture will tell you everything you need to know about the most popular Native American deities and monsters.
+This list of 20 creepy creatures in Native American culture will tell you everything you need to know about the most popular Native American deities and monsters.
 You'll learn the tribe or region from which each legend originates, and observe similarities between these myths and some popular mainstream ones.
 For example, you'll learn that there are Native American versions of Beauty and the Beast and Jonah and the Whale.

-The Inuit believed this creepy creature was an underworld deity that makes his way to earth sometimes.
-He is described as a gray, hairless dog (except for his feet), who stalks victims at night before murdering and eating them.
+The Inuit believed this creepy creature was an underworld deity that makes his way to Earth sometimes.
+He is described as a gray, hairless dog (except for his feet) who stalks victims at night before slaying and eating them.

 Baykoks are evil, skeletal creatures that fly and can become invisible.
-They have sunken, red eyes, and their scream freezes victims in fright.
+They have sunken, red eyes, and their scream freezes people in fright.
 They are warrior-creatures who hunt humans for food.
-The creepiest thing about them is how they are created and destroyed - Bayboks are former human warriors who died shameful deaths after committing grave acts like rape, incest, or infanticide.
+The creepiest thing about them is how they are created and wiped out - Baykok are former human warriors who had shameful deaths after committing grave acts like rape, incest, or infanticide.

 Pukwudgies are a race of creatures from Wampanoag folklore.
 They stand two to three feet tall and their faces are human-like, with enlarged noses and ears.
-Pukwudgies are similar to goblins, but have gray skin and, according to some legends, sharp porcupine quills.
+Pukwudgies are similar to goblins but have gray skin and, according to some legends, sharp porcupine quills.
 In stories, their behavior ranges from mischievous (hiding possessions) to downright treacherous (pushing people off cliffs).

 Pukwudgies are very powerful.
-They have poison arrows, and are able to teleport, create fire, and morph into porcupines.
+They have poison arrows and are able to teleport, create fire, and morph into porcupines.
 They are able to control the souls of the humans they've killed.
 Perhaps creepiest of all, residents of Massachusetts still report Pukwudgie encounters.